On… the delicate power balance between Spotify and Universal Music Group (and why UMG might end up turning the screw on Spotify’s free tier). - Music Business Worldwide

 Does Spotify’s relatively speedy subscription revenue growth in Q2 suggest that Daniel Ek‘s green machine is the real king of the music business?

-Or, in truth, is UMG’s Q2 streaming letdown more of a momentary disappointment than a harbinger of stingy future growth?
+Or, in truth, is UMG’s Q2 streaming letdown a mere momentary disappointment in a world gilded with future possibilities – where only around 10% of global internet users are currently paying for a music streaming subscription?

 Perhaps, rather than obsessing over one quarter’s performance, UMG’s public shareholders should remain as calm and long-sighted as Vivendi, the continuing 10% owner of UMG’s equity.